OUR COMPLAINTS POLICY

 Our Complaints Procedure

 If you have a complaint you should initially raise any concerns with the fee earner dealing with your matter.
-If the complaint cannot be resolved you should contact the Practice Manager.
+If the complaint cannot be resolved you should contact the firms Practice Manager, Mr Paul Lockhart.

 Details are as follows: